Staffbase/plugins-client-sdk/doc/usage.md

 > We recommend to request data always on demand with the SDK methods!

 ### General flow
-Every SDK method returns a promise, which resolves with the requested information or throws an error if something breaks.
+Every SDK method returns a promise, which resolves with the requested information or throws an error if something has gone wrong.

 ```js
 PluginSDK.isIosDevice().then(function(isIOS) {